SONOMA MOUNTAIN WINERY / Niccolo Arturo Coturri

 Glen Ellen, Sonoma, CA

-His philosophy, like his father Tony’s is zerozero.
+Nic’s philosophy, like his father Tony’s, is zerozero.
 Add nothing and take nothing away.
 The project’s vineyards are spread wide throughout the higher elevation parts of Sonoma Valley, a clutch of different aspects, micro-climates and grape varietals planted largely on gravelly loam, clay and granite.
-Everything here is dry farmed, worked by hand, to organic and biodynamic principle.
+Everything here is dry farmed, worked by hand, with minimal intervention.
 In the winery, Nic works with ancient open-top fermenters from the local redwood, indigenous yeasts and no sulphites to make wines guided by, but not ruled by, pre-Prohibition, old California styles and techniques.

 Almost a decade in, and SMW is already somewhere very different than where it began.
 The more classic ‘old Coturri’ library bottles of 2009 are shapeshifting and finding an identity which is old-school and avante-garde both together.
 That means co-ferments and field-blends that speak to the essential tradition that arrived with Italian immigrants in 1800s California, but also a return to 1960s California-style single-varietal Cabernets, Merlots, Pinot Noirs and Chardonnays that were all but obliterated by Napa oak-bombs of the 90s and 00s.
-And yet, all of the SMW wines reflect an an unbounded expression and creative freedom that is Nic’s own.
+Yet they know how to wear their nostalgia.